VolkanSah/Super-Sexy-Custom-Buttons/README.md

 # Super Sexy Custom Buttons

-**Version:** 1.0
-**Author:** Your Name
-**Description:** You love bling bling?
+### You need bling bling?
 You get bling bling! 💎✨

 ## What is This?

 Are you tired of boring, flat buttons?
 Do you yearn for that extra sparkle in your life?
 Well, you’ve come to the right place!
-The **Super Sexy Custom Buttons** plugin lets you create the most dazzling, jaw-dropping buttons your WordPress site has ever seen.
+The **Super Sexy Custom Buttons** plugin takes your most important buttons—the ones your visitors can't miss—and gives them the bling-bling treatment they deserve.
 Say goodbye to the dull and drab, and hello to the fabulously flashy! 💅

 ## Features

 - **Custom Background Colors:** Choose your button background color, and yes, we mean any color.
 From bling-tastic gold to icy silver, with full transparency control (because sometimes you want a little mystery).
 - **Border Radius Control:** Perfect those corners with our smooth slider, from sharp 0px to luscious 50px.
 - **Automatic `!important` CSS:** Don’t worry about pesky themes or other plugins trying to dull your sparkle.
 We’ve got your back with some serious `!important` magic.
 Your buttons will outshine anything else on the page!
 - **Super Sexy Hover Effect:** Watch as your buttons gently rise and shine when hovered over.
 That’s right, your buttons don’t just sit there—they make an entrance!
 Smooth, sexy, and oh-so-stylish.
+- **Targeted Bling:** This plugin specifically targets your "Continue Reading" links and the all-important "Post Comment" and "Reply" buttons.
+These are the buttons that matter most, and now they’ll look better than ever!
 - **Real-time Preview:** Watch your buttons transform in real-time within the WordPress Customizer.
 No more guesswork—only pure, unfiltered glamour.

 ## Installation